shaynekellyii/dart_news_api/README.md

 dart_frog build
 ```

+A `Dockerfile` will be generated in the `build` folder.
+To more info on deploying the server, [see the dart_frog documentation.](https://dartfrog.vgv.dev/docs/category/deploy)

 ## Regenerating server models

 This app uses [freezed](https://pub.dev/packages/freezed) and [build_runner](https://pub.dev/packages/build_runner) to generate models and json converters.
 To regenerate the models: